diogorodrigues03/FileCoffee/README.md

 - **Privacy First:** Since the server doesn't store files, your data remains private.
 - **Real-time:** Instant connection and transfer start.
 - **Password Protection:** Secure your file transfers with a password (optional).
-- **Modern UI:** Clean and intuitive interface built with Radix UI and Tailwind CSS.
-- **Cross-Platform:** Works in any modern web browser.

 ## 🏗 Architecture